upenn-libraries/sdbmss/architecture-decisions/0004-name-authority-component.md

 ## Consequences

 The VIAF integration streamlines user location of IDs for names and supports SDBM data interoperability, especially in Linked Data contexts.
+VIAF has finalized all IDs, which may require the ID maintenance in the future.